 "Just walking.
 Thinking, you know."
 The trees, quite suddenly, opened up into a wide space.
 The castle loomed in the short distance now, and the moon offered enough light I was able to stuff my wand into my pocket.
 I looked to the girl at my side, taking in her blonde hair and squinting eyes.
 I frowned, wishing I could be of more help.

 "You weren't the one following me, were you?" she joked as the silence grew thicker.
 She managed a smile before grimacing with pain again.

 "No, I couldn't hurt anyone as pretty as you," I said.
 She laughed at this and, from what I could see, rolled her eyes.
 "I don't think I've ever seen you before, anyway."
 I looked at her blonde hair again, it looked so foreign and beautiful.
 It would definitely be a head of hair I would remember.
 "What house are you in?"

-"Ravenclaw,” she said matter-of-factly.
+"Ravenclaw,” she said after a moment of heavy breathing.
 “I’m in your Potion’s class, though.
 I make a habit of avoiding people who might distract me from my work.
 Your buddy, Potter, is far too troublesome for me to meddle with.”

 I reached into my memory, trying to remember Potions class.
 My mind drew a blank.
 “I feel bad for never noticing you before,” I muttered.

 Silence followed us as Hogwarts grew closer.
 She staggered a few times more, the walk was becoming more difficult for her, and I helped by offering her support.
 She mumbled thanks and continued forward with determination.

 I helped her into the castle with as much stealth as possible.
 Being out this late was strictly forbidden, and sneaking back in was not an easy task.
 It took several minutes to get inside, and even more minutes to get to our destination.